-Here at Sano School of Culinary Medicine we have designed our Diploma course to be 100% online so that you can complete it in your own time, whenever and wherever it suits you.
+Here at Sano School of Culinary Medicine we have designed our diploma course to be 100% online so that you can complete it in your own time, whenever and wherever it suits you.
 We do however know that it can be a little tricky not having a teacher on hand.
 As well as providing you with written guides to help support your learning, we have added recipe videos to help inspire you and animations to consolidate your learning.
-In addition you can now engage with other students completing the course through our online forums. w Lastly students can contact course teachers directly through our private messaging.
+In addition you can now engage with other students completing the course through our online forums.
+Lastly students can contact course teachers directly through our private messaging.

 I don’t live in the UK, can I still take the course and if so how can I find out what it will cost me?

 We are delighted to offer this course to students around the globe.
 Our message that food is medicine is universal.
-You can pay through PayPal or Sagepay, both who accept worldwide payments.
+You can pay through PayPal or Stripe, both who accept worldwide payments.
 Please note you may be charged a fee for converting money between currencies.
 For more details, please visit our Get Started page.

 At Sano School of Culinary Medicine we are constantly working on new and exciting courses.
-We’ve just added a 7th module to the full Diploma in Culinary Medicine and are working on new courses to launch in 2017.
+We’ve just added a 7th module to the full Diploma in Applied Nutrition and are working on new courses to launch in 2017.
 If you haven’t already signed up, add your name and contact details to our mailing list so we can keep you updated.
-We love suggestions from our students, and if there is a particular topic or course you would like us to cover please send your suggestions to email@example.com
+We love suggestions from our students, and if there is a particular topic or course you would like us to cover please send your suggestions to firstname.lastname@example.org

 If I only complete part 1 of the course, do I get a qualification?

 In order to be awarded our full Diploma in Applied Nutrition all the modules need be completed.
 We offer a very flexible payment plan to allow you to study when it suits you and the you have the option of purchasing the four parts by instalments.

 I am a personal trainer and would like to offer my clients diet plans.
 Is your course suitable for this purpose?